zowe/docs-site/docs/guides/api-mediation-security.md

 - It is used to sign certificates of services
 - Its certificate is trusted by API services and clients

-The APIML key store:
+The APIML keystore:

 - server certificate of GW (with PK) - can be signed by local CA or external CA
 - server certificate of DS (with PK) - can be signed by local CA
 - server certificate of AC (with PK) - can be signed by local CA
 - used by APIML services

-The APIML trust store:
+The APIML truststore:

 - contains local CA public certificate
 - contains external CA public certificate (optional)